joao-svalencar/letsRept/README.md

 Samples species synonyms using a data frame with species names and the species link (e.g.: the result of `herpSpecies(link, getLink=TRUE)`).

+⚠️ ATTENTION!⚠️

+The complex `regex` pattern used to sample synonyms from The Reptile Database is quite efficient but still sample 0.2% of them in bad format.
+Most cases represent unusual nomenclature so users might not face any problems trying to match current valid names.
+In any case, I (pottentially) fixed all unusual synonym formats the internal dataset `allSynonyms` (last update: 23rd May, 2025)

 ```{.r}
 #sample species synonyms
 apo_syn <- herpSynonyms(apo)